HarrisonWismer/RadialProfile/README.md

 	- The relative X coordinate of the radial centerpoint (Adjusted in terms of the cropped image coordinates)
 	- The absolute Y coordinate of the radial centerpoint (In terms of the original image)
 	- The absolute X coordinate of the radial centerpoint (In terms of the original image)
-	- The path to the Radial.csv file which contains the radial profile values for each specified channel for each ROI
-	- The path to the radial profile plot
-	- The path to the ROI_n_Coordinates.csv file with coordinate points to reload each ROI
 	- The type of shape for the ROI to be used when loading ROIs back in
+	- The Z-Plane of the ROI if image is a Z-Stack

 Each ROI folder contains: